 Anyway, this book is intended to be a journey in which mistakes are to be embraced, not avoided.
 We avoid dangerous acts, but explore the universe.
 Some say we'll blow ourselves up in the process.
 I say, we'll come to an understanding of not only who we are, but why we are here, and we might save ourselves in the process.

 here and feel free to write a review after you've read it.
-If you wish to read the first three chapters beforehand click here.
+If you wish to read the Table of Contest, the preface and the first two chapters beforehand click here.